wlerin/feralfilehosting/Feral Wiki/Software/Subsonic and Madsonic/readme.md

 If you still cannot connect to your usual port after a reinstall or a reboot of subsonic, try changing ports.

-### FFmpeg versions
+FFmpeg versions
+---

-FFmpeg versions in this guide.
-All versions used in the scripts and FAQ are based on static builds created here [http://forum.madsonic.org](http://forum.madsonic.org).
+All versions used in the scripts and FAQ are based on static builds created here: [http://forum.madsonic.org](http://forum.madsonic.org).

 [Madsonic build ffmpeg.31.10.2013.zip](https://bitbucket.org/feralhosting/feralfiles/downloads/ffmpeg.31.10.2013.zip)